 In addition to the computers that run these 2 instruments, the facility has a workstation setup as a data server and data analysis station for our users.
 All computers in the facility are connected to the Creighton network and have both black & white and color laser printers.
-All data generated in the facility is routinely backed and saved permanently.
+All data generated in the facility is routinely backed up and saved permanently.

 Facility users outside of Creighton can have direct access to their data using a departmental server on which their data can be loaded for the user to download and analyze in their own laboratory.
 This makes data analysis especially easy for off campus users.